Classic Shirley Temple Recipe

 • Add ice to your cup and pour the grenadine over the top.

-• Add Sprite and stir.
+• Add lemon-lime soda and stir.

-• Garnish with Maraschino cherries.
+• Garnish with maraschino cherries.

 Notes